mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Synology's web UI is hard to beat.
 It's the most elegant and intuitive interface I've ever seen for a network appliance.
 They do a great job of building an intuitive UI that spares the end-user from understanding a lot of the underlying filesystem details.

 TrueNAS has its hacker charm, but I find it a huge step down from Synology in terms of usability.
-The interface seems like it was designed by developers with a disdain for anything outside the command-line.
+The interface seems designed by someone with a disdain for anything outside the command-line.

 {{<gallery caption="The Synology web interface (left) is leaps and bounds ahead of TrueNAS (right).">}}
 {{<img src="synology-dashboard.png" alt="Screenshot of Synology web dashboard" maxWidth="500px">}}
 {{<img src="truenas-dashboard.png" alt="Screenshot of TrueNAS web dashboard" maxWidth="500px">}}
 {{</gallery>}}

-It took me several tries to even figure out how to create a new volume and share it on my network with correct permissions.
+On TrueNAS, it took me several tries to even figure out how to create a new volume and share it on my network with correct permissions.
 You have to jump between several disconnected menus, and there's no hints about what action you need to perform next.
 With Synology, it's hard to get it wrong because there's a complete UI flow when you set up a volume where Synology helps you configure it on the network and give users permissions.

 I found third-party apps _much_ harder to install on TrueNAS.
 I use Plex Media Server to stream my movie and TV collection.
 Plex is a pre-configured plugin on TrueNAS, so this should be one of the easiest apps to install.
 TrueNAS required an hour of fiddling and searching through documentation.
-For Plex to access my storage, I had to:

-1. Create a BSD jail
-1. SSH into that jail
-1. Find the UID of the user under the jail system
-1. Create a matching user with a matching UID on the TrueNAS host system
-1. Edit permissions on the TrueNAS host system to give the jail user access to my media files

 By comparison, installing Plex on Synology takes about two minutes.
 You breeze through a user-friendly wizard, and you're done.

 I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else.
-I like supporting open-source software.
-If I were to recommend an OS to a friend who wasn't as ideologically driven, I'd definitely recommend Synology.
+I like supporting open-source software, but if I were recommending a NAS OS to a friend who wasn't as ideologically driven, I'd suggest Synology.

 ### ZFS

 ZFS is cool, but I actually haven't found a need for most of its features beyond RAID.

-I see people talking about snapshotting, but I don't create snapshots and I haven't found a need for them.
-I have offsite backup snapshots with restic, and they're not especially convenient, but it takes me about 15 minutes to recover it.
-I've been using restic for two years, and I only recall needing to find a snapshot once.
+I see people talking about snapshotting, but I haven't found a need.
+I already have snapshots in my restic backup solution.
+They're not especially convenient, but I've been using restic for two years, and I only recall needing to find a snapshot once.

-I do like how easy it is to create new filesystems with different properties.
-And it's nice that it just does its job and I don't have to think about it much.
+## Video

 TODO: Link to YouTube video